aryehpro/hack_hands/README.md

 # hack_hands
-this is an implementation of hack.hands() MEAN stack tutorial
+This is an implementation of hack.hands() MEAN stack tutorial